pkra/peterkrautzberger.org/_posts/2011/2011-01-09-eternal-preliminaries-part-2-filters-and-ultrafilters.md

     *   Therefore, $A, S\setminus A$ are both in $G$.
     *   In other words, $G$ is not a filter — in other words, $F$ is maximal.

-## The Stone-Cech compactification (apologies for missing haceks)
+## The Stone–Čech compactification (apologies for missing haceks)

-The set of ultrafilters is often denoted by $\beta S$ and it turns out to be the [Stone-Cech compactification](https://secure.wikimedia.org/wikipedia/en/wiki/Stone%E2%80%93%C4%8Cech_ compactification), i.e., the maximal compactification of $S$, because $S$ is discrete.
+The set of ultrafilters is often denoted by $\beta S$ and it turns out to be the [Stone–Čech compactification](https://secure.wikimedia.org/wikipedia/en/wiki/Stone%E2%80%93%C4%8Cech_ compactification), i.e., the maximal compactification of $S$, because $S$ is discrete.
 There’s a gazillion things to be said about $\beta S$.
-To get started, we should celebrate the most practical and in fact characterizing property of the Stone-Cech compactification.
+To get started, we should celebrate the most practical and in fact characterizing property of the Stone–Čech compactification.

 **Universal Property of $\beta S$** If $X$ is compact and Hausdorff, $f: S \rightarrow X$ continuous (in our case, any map is), then there exists a unique continuous map $\beta f: \beta S \rightarrow X$ that extends $f$.
 We usually identify $\beta f$ with $f$ for convenience.